dmitrycello/yaglpp/README.md

     }
 }
 ```

+> [!NOTE]
+> The _FreeImage_ class is not available by default, therefore some of the functions using this class are hidden.

 ### Helper classes
 The YAGL++ library classes in global namespace are not a part of GLAD or GLFW API, they are included to simplify the I/O data handling.
 The _DataStore_ class is managing the client memory block, the _FreeImage_ and _StbImage_ are designed to manage the image data.
 All these helper classes have a default constructor building an empty object.
 There are two global helper functions: **`fileExists`** checks if the file with given path exists using _stat_ structure, and **`freeMemory`** deallocates the memory block previously allocated by the library.